Victorralp/vanquish-comics/README.md

 # Vanquish Comics

+A modern web application for browsing and reading comics.

+## Deployment Status

+Latest deployment: [Date: 2025-05-12]

 A Next.js application for browsing superhero characters and comics.
 This project uses a mock superhero API to display information about various heroes from both DC and Marvel universes.

 ## Features